RatPoison-dev/RatPoison/README.md

 The custom per weapon settings are available in the GunAimOverride.kts file, in arrays, the gun is the variable name, with the array information at the top.

+Known/Possible Issues:
-Known Issues: Individual weapon aim settings don't override while saving
+* Individual weapon aim settings don't override while saving (Tested)
+* FPS degradation over time (Unknown)
+* Bhop 100% cpu usage/out of memory (Unknown)
+* Aimbot/Trigger bot stop working when switching to a new weapon (Possibly Fixed)

+(Tested) = I have replicated and know it is an issue.
+(unknown) = I can't replicate/haven't encountered the issue myself.

 ---